Nurses and midwives in England

 Nurses on our wards

 The government has made a number of claims about the number of nurses “on our wards” increasing.
 But when it says this it isn’t quoting numbers for all nurses.
-It is referring specifically to nurses working on acute, elderly and general wards for adults in England.
+It’s referring specifically to nurses working on acute, elderly and general wards for adults in England.

 These nurses make up the majority of nursing posts in the NHS, but they don’t represent all nurses who work on wards.

-These nurses on acute, elderly and general wards accounted for 62% of all nurses and health visitors working in hospitals and community health services in England – as of July 2017.
-There are around 11,200 more full-time equivalent nurses working in these types of wards than in July 2010.
+These nurses on acute, elderly and general wards accounted for 62% of all nurses and health visitors working in hospitals and community health services in England—as of October 2017.
+There are around 13,600 more full-time equivalent nurses working in these types of wards than in October 2010.

 Those figures don’t include nurses who work in other areas, for example in mental health, paediatrics and maternity care.
 They won’t be included in this number even though some will work on wards.